 As such, the corporate partners would collectively borrow $800 billion from the Government, put-up just $200 billion, and they would only have to commit $36 million, as a group, after their collective tax bill is reduced by the $164 million tax credit.
 The real problem, however, is that the out-sourcing would only apply to those projects that could be turned into profit centers.
 Repairing levees, cleaning-up hazardous waste, and other projects without recognizable revenue streams, would remain in the same sorry states.

-Consider that: America would take the risks under a Trump “Infrastructure” Plan, and the corporations would reap both the tax breaks and the virtually-guaranteed profit benefits.
-I’ll leave it to the reader to figure-out how some of the corporate welfare recipients might scam the Trump Infrastructure Scam.
+Consider that: America would take the risks under the Trump “Infrastructure” Plan, dated October 27, 2016, and the corporations would reap both the tax breaks and the virtually-guaranteed profit benefits.
+I’ll leave it to the reader to figure-out how other corporate welfare recipients might scam the Trump Infrastructure Scam.

 NOTE: The Trump’s Plan also provides for a Corporate Tax Holiday.
 The last time that one was implemented was 2005, at a tax-rate of 5.25%, corporations laid-off 20.000 employees and retained the overseas profits offshore, waiting for the next Tax Holiday.
-A prior blog posted on this subject is linked as follows: https://thetruthoncommonsense.com/2016/10/20/corporate-tax-holidays-just-dont-work/.
+In a prior blog, posted on this subject, I described how Corporate Tax Holidays have just not worked in the past!